marijnh/Eloquent-JavaScript/13_browser.md

 This is not to be taken as an encouragement to drop these from HTML documents.
 Browsers will often do ridiculous things when you forget them.
-You should consider the doctype and the `charset` metadata implicitly present in examples, even when they are not actually shown in the text.
+You should consider the doctype and the `charset` metadata to be implicitly present in examples, even when they are not actually shown in the text.

 {{id script_tag}}